BarbosaRMS/TryHackMe/Blog/writeup.md

 smb: \>

 ```
-Hmm, let's download these files and analyse them.
+Hmm, let's download these files and analyze them.
 First one, Alice-White-Rabbit.jpg: It's a jpeg file, we can use steghide:
 ```
 $ steghide extract -sf Alice-White-Rabbit.jpg